 George R.R.
 Martin

-George Raymond Richard Martin, known as George R. R. Martin or by his initials G.R.R.M., was born on September 20, 1948, in Bayonne, New Jersey.
-He is a celebrated American author, television writer, and producer, best known for his epic fantasy series, A Song of Ice and Fire.
-This series was adapted into the Emmy Award-winning television series Game of Thrones (2011–2019) and its subsequent prequel series, House of the Dragon (2022–present).
+George Raymond Richard Martin, known as George R. R. Martin and often referred to by his initials G.R.R.M., is a renowned American author, television writer, and producer, born on September 20, 1948, in Bayonne, New Jersey.
+He is best known for his series of epic fantasy novels, A Song of Ice and Fire, which were adapted into the Emmy Award-winning television series Game of Thrones (2011–2019) and its prequel series House of the Dragon (2022–present).

 Are you sure you want to delete this?